haleemur/sql-style-guide/README.md

 * It's great that you can write complex where clauses.
 You know what's better?
 Altering your schemas so that incomprehensible `(condition 1 AND condition 2 AND (condition 3 OR condition 4)) OR NOT (condition 5 AND condition 1)` expression is not needed.

 * Don't repeat yourself.
 Convert frequently used CTEs into views.

+# Contributing to this

+Got something to add?

+* Open an issue.

+* Discuss

+* Submit PR / Merge PR

+* Use this doc to convince the programmer next to you [logical fallacy: argument from authority][https://en.wikipedia.org/wiki/Argument_from_authority]

+* Profit